CulDeVu/culdevu.github.io/thought/2024-04-13-lisp-machine.md

 Around this same time the Tom Knight team, along with David Moon, Jack Holloway, and Guy Steele were still working on their lisp machine.
 The published a report on their follow-up machine the CADR.

-It was after this that Symbolics Inc was formed by Russell Noftsker, a former administrator of the AI lab, and Jack Holloway.
+It was after this that Symbolics Inc was formed by Russell Noftsker, a former administrator of the AI lab, Jack Holloway, Daniel Weinreb, and 18 others.
 Around the same time, Richard Greenblatt founded Lisp Machines Inc.

-After that, a small number lisp machines were made by the two companies, both making them more in the CADR-style over the Sussman-style.
+After that, a small number lisp machines were made by the two companies.
+Both companies made them in the CADR-style over the Sussman-style.

 Years later, after when things started to go downhill for the two companies, another scheme machine was designed by Andrew Berlin and Henry Wu.
 It's similar to the scheme-79 computer architecture, adding multiple execution units.
 I'm not sure if this machine was every built, or if it was just simulated.